← AICite

 The pattern of running multiple LLMs in parallel for a single task, aggregating results or using consensus.

 AICite queries ChatGPT and Claude (and optionally Perplexity, AI Overviews) in parallel with Promise.allSettled — if one engine fails, the others continue, and we report the successful subset.
 Each engine has different biases (Claude knows B2B SaaS companies better, ChatGPT has broader general coverage), so running them together gives a more complete view of visibility.
+This approach also reveals cross-engine asymmetry: a site might be cited 90% of the time by Claude but only 15% by ChatGPT, indicating that the content resonates with one model's training data but not the other.
+Multi-engine results help prioritize which engine-specific optimizations to tackle first.

 Related: LLM-as-judge · Cross-engine asymmetry